-The vast majority of Canada's population lives within a few hour's drive of the U.S. / Canada border.
-The northern two-thirds of British Columbia is largely unpopulated, extremely mountainous and undeveloped, so our ultimate road trip criss-crosses the province's lower portion, which is home to the most popular and accessible attractions and destinations.
+The vast majority of Canada's population lives within a few hour's drive of the U.S./Canada border.
+The northern two-thirds of BC is mostly unpopulated, extremely mountainous, and undeveloped, so our ultimate road trip crisscrosses the province's lower portion.
+It is home to the most popular and accessible attractions and destinations.

 Driving in British Columbia is much like the rest of Canada and similar too to the United States.
-The roads are, for the most part, well-maintained, safe and clearly marked, but British Columbia routes are winding and often mountainous.
-Keep your cell phone charged, and have a GPS.
-You should also have a safety pack with flashlight, water, extra wiper fluid, etc.
+The roads are, for the most part, well-maintained, safe, and clearly marked, but BC routes are winding and often mountainous.
+Keep your cell phone charged, and have GPS.
+You should also have a safety pack with a flashlight, water, extra wiper fluid, and so forth.

-- Drivers use the right hand side of road.
+- Drivers use the right-hand side of the road.

 - You may not use a cellphone unless it is a hands-free device.

 - If you are a visitor, you can drive in BC for up to six months with a valid driver’s license from your country.

 - You may not drive while under the influence of any substance, such as alcohol or drugs, which limit your ability to control your vehicle.